cyberark/conjur-api-python/CONTRIBUTING.md

 ## Development

 To set up a development environment follow the instructions in this section.
-Once you have set up the environment, you will
-        be able to see live changes made to the SDK.

 1. Create a directory that will hold all the `virtualenv` packages and files.
    Note: You need to run this command once only.

 macOS: